 Can observing the effects of our societies on our soils reexamine our ways of life?
 Does the eternal constraint of the economic balance of city building inevitably generate a debt inscribed in the soil for future generations?

 COMMISSIONER : ANMA Architectes Urbanistes

 Researcher : Pierre Bouilhol

 Project assistants : Albane Viateau, Laurène Hillion, Marie-Alix Gourlet

 Vincent Hennebert, Gaëtan Buffon, Julien Stephan

 ILLUSTRATION : Clément Vuillier

 SOUND ANIMATION : Studio V7

-Then : Build on a field, a brownfield site, in town?
+Then : Building on a field, an industrial wasteland, in town?